streamlit/streamlit/docs/advanced_concepts.md

 - A form cannot have interdependent widgets, i.e. the _output_ of `widget1` cannot
 be the _input_ to `widget2` inside a form.
+- By design, interacting with widgets inside `st.form` does not trigger a re-run.
+Because of this reason, `st.button` cannot be declared inside `st.form`.
-- A form cannot be embedded inside another form.
+- `st.form` cannot be embedded inside another `st.form`.
-- Declaring `st.button` inside a form will lead to an error.
+- Forms must have an associated `st.form_submit_button`.
+Clicking this button triggers a re-run.
+Streamlit throws an error if a form does not have an associated `st.form_submit_button`.

 ## Insert elements out of order